carado/pixeljoint-scraper/README.md

 this will create one directory per artist, and in those images will be downloaded.

-it is meant to be re-run periodically to get new images.
+it is meant to be re-ran periodically to get new images.